hammad93/jwst-img-to-vid/README.md

  - Condition augmentation factor: 0.02

 The current notebook supports frames that are in multiples of 25.
 Length in time is Frames / Frames per second (5 seconds = 50 frames / 10 fps).
-Increase in condition augmentation factor increases "how much can change" in the output video from changing it for the same input.
+Increase in Condition augmentation factor increases how much can change in the output video from changing it for the same input as Motion bucket id is the rate of change.